norswap/.emacs.d/README.md

 however guarantee to set up a server or to open a cocoa frame if there are none, which is why the `em`/`emw` scripts should be used instead.

-# Random Linux Setup Notes

-    sudo aptitude install emacs24
-    ln -s Dropbox/.emacs.d .emacs.d
-    run sudo ln -s /home/norswap/.emacs.d/em.sh  /usr/bin/em
-    run sudo ln -s /home/norswap/.emacs.d/emw.sh /usr/bin/emw
-    run this to make our emacs script the default text editorro sudo update-alternatives
+## Linux

+Old notes from when I actually set this up on linux.
+I don't remember much context, just use this to investigate possible integrations there.

+    sudo update-alternatives \
-      --install /usr/bin/editor editor /usr/bin/em 200
+        --install /usr/bin/editor editor /usr/bin/em 200 \
-      --slave /usr/share/man/man1/editor.1.gz editor.1.gz
+        --slave /usr/share/man/man1/editor.1.gz editor.1.gz \
             /usr/share/man/man1/emacs.emacs24.1.gz

-    edit /etc/security/pam_env.conf to include
+    # edit /etc/security/pam_env.conf to include
       EDITOR DEFAULT=/usr/bin/emw
       VISUAL DEFAULT=/usr/bin/emw

-    later to edit root files, use "em /sudo::/etc/environment" (for instance) this needs full path, you can also do "sudo emw file" (but it's console) em /sudo::/usr/share/applications/emacs24.desktop
+    # To edit root files, use "em /sudo::/etc/environment" (for instance).
+    # This needs full path, you can also do "sudo emw file" (but it's console).
+    em /sudo::/usr/share/applications/emacs24.desktop
-      edit to Exec=editor %F
+    # edit to Exec=editor %F

-# Troubleshooting
+## Troubleshooting

 \[Windows\] If you get an error looking like `The directory ~/.emacs.d/server is unsafe`, try taking ownership of that directory (setting yourself as the directory owner in the directory's properties - google it).
 I suppose the same kind of problem could occur on Unix, but it never happened to me.

-# Notes That Were in `init.el`

-    ; This file resides in the directory ".emacs.d".
-This file is executed after ; "site-start.el".
-If you want to move .emacs.d to another path than ; "~/.emacs.d", you can modify your "site-start.el" file to include, for ; instance:
-    ;
-    ; (setq user-emacs-directory "C:/Dropbox/.emacs.d/")
-    ; (setq user-init-file "C:/Dropbox/.emacs.d/init.el")
-    ; (load user-init-file)
-    ;
-    ; The two variables are Emacs API variables.
-They don't control any behaviour ; per se (e.g. ~/.emacs.d will still be created and ~/.emacs OR ; ~/.emacs.d/init.el is still loaded if it exists), but they are taken into ; account by some code, including my own config.
-My config will ensure that all ; config/data files are stored in "user-emacs-directory" and not in the default ; location.
-    ;
-    ; Note that if you use the default directory, you should *not* load the init ; file in "site-start.el", lest it be loaded twice.
-If you can't modify ; "site-start.el", you can put the above code in the .emacs file instead.
-    ;
-    ; If you wish to use an emacs daemon on unix, you can add this line to your ; .profile (or equivalent): ". <path_to_.emacs.d>/init.sh", and edit the file to ; point to the .emacs.d/emacs.sh file.
-Now using the "emacs" command will ; automatically run the emacs daemon if it isn't launched, open a new frame if ; there isn't one visible, and then open your file in an existing frame.
-    ;
-    ; If you wish to use an emacs daemon on windows, you can copy the emacs.bat file ; in your emacs install directory (e.g. "C:\Program Files\emacs"), modify it and ; add the directory to your path.
-You can then use the script to open a file ; with emacs.
-If a frame is already open, it will open the file in this frame, ; or it will create a new frame to open the file.
-    ;
-    ; Additionally, you may want to install auctex, follow the instruction for your ; platform.
-Ideally do it before installing anything else as it may overwrite ; files (notables site-start.el).

-    ;; The server socket file will be automatically stored in ;; <user-emacs-directory>/server on Windows, and in a temporary location on ;; linux/mac (inspected variable 'server-socket-dir to view).
+\[Windows\] Sometimes after an unsafe shutdown, the app launch will crash.
+In that case, go to `files-$HOSTNAME-$USER` and delete `.emacs.desktop.lock` and `server`.
+In some rare cases, `.emacs.desktop` gets corrupted and you need to delete it too (but then you lose the list of open files).